 Over the past 150 years, the University has experienced many changes in name – from the West Virginia Normal School at Fairmont, to the Fairmont State Normal School in the 1870s, to Fairmont State Teachers College in 1931, to Fairmont State College in 1944, to Fairmont State University in 2004.
 These changes indicate an ongoing expansion of programs and purpose.

 In 1923, the Fairmont State Normal School first offered a four-year bachelor’s degree program in education, making the school a college.
-Today FSU offers more than 80 baccalaureate degrees in business, education, engineering and technology, fine arts, liberal arts, and nursing and allied health administration.
+Today FSU offers more than 80 programs of study in business, education, engineering and technology, fine arts, liberal arts, and nursing and allied health administration.
 Graduate programs have been developed in architecture, education, business, and criminal justice.

 The University’s changes in location in Fairmont also reflect its continued growth.
 On February 27, 1867, the normal school became a state institution.
 Construction began on a brick building on the northwest corner of Adams and Quincy streets later that year.
 In 1893, the school moved into a new building on Second Street and Fairmont Avenue.
 In early 1917, the Fairmont State Normal School moved to the building now called Hardway Hall, which sits on a hill overlooking Locust Avenue.